1st Artillery Brigade (United Kingdom)

 The 1st Artillery Brigade was a support formation of the British Army from 1961-77 and from 1997.
 Part of the 3rd (United Kingdom) Division, it oversaw all army close support artillery and deep fires units.
-Under the Future Soldier programme, the brigade merged with 1st Armoured Infantry Brigade to form 1st Deep Recce Strike Brigade Combat Team.
+Under the Future Soldier programme, the brigade merged with 1st Armoured Infantry Brigade to form 1st Deep Reconnaissance Strike Brigade Combat Team.

 Cold War

 In a reorganisation of the British Army of the Rhine following the 1957 Defence White Paper, the former 1st Army Group Royal Artillery was reduced to a 1-star command, and redesignated as the 1st Artillery Brigade (Field).
 The new brigade was headquartered at Tofrek Barracks in Hildesheim.
 On 4 October 1961, 1 AGRA was officially redesignated, but later dropped the '(Field)' title in 1967 following the 1966 Defence White Paper, becoming the 1st Artillery Brigade.
 The brigade was originally responsible for commanding the two MGM-5 Corporal tactical ballistic missile regiments and a new support regiment.
 (From 1959, there were two regiments with the missile).
 It gradually evolved from a command unit solely for the Corporal missile regiments to one for all GHQ field artillery within I (British) Corps.
 The brigade is shown as having controlled the two Corporal-equipped regiments.

 In 1958 218 Signal Squadron, Royal Corps of Signals was part of the brigade.(Lord & Watson, p.
 66) It appears to have disbanded in 1960 On 1 January 1967 257 Signal Squadron became 1st Artillery Brigade HQ and Signals Squadron, as reported by the National Archives from 1967-70.
 Lord & Watson, p.
 80 refers to 218 Squadron still being active, but this seems likely to have been a confusion with 1 Artillery Brigade HQ and Signals Squadron.

 The brigade's structure by 1967 was as follows: